airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Entire Payment Flow
-Show entire Payment Flow.
+Show the entire Payment Flow.
 Need to pass in a `PaymentIntent` object.
-You can complete the entire payment process by calling this method, will return the `PaymentIntent` or `Exception` through the callback method
+The shopper can complete the entire payment process by calling this method, will return the `PaymentIntent` or `Exception`  through the callback method

 ```kotlin
     private val clientSecretProvider by lazy {
         ExampleClientSecretProvider()